aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/task-properties/handle-variances/_index.md

 ---
-title: Set project start date & handle task variances Aspose.Tasks
+title: Set project start date and handle task variances
 linktitle: Handle Task Variances in Aspose.Tasks
 second_title: Aspose.Tasks Java API
 description: Learn how to set project start date and manage project variances using Aspose.Tasks for Java.
 This guide also shows how to set task duration efficiently.